nlclark216/Anisongs-Capstone/documentation/anisongs_API_docs.md

 ### Add song to a Playlist based on the Playlist's id

-Add song and return the new playlist for a song specified by id.
+Add song and return the new playlist for a song specified by playlist id.

 * **Require Authentication**: true
 * **Request**